ykdojo/kaguya/README.md

 ## API Endpoints

-The project provides several API endpoints that allow you to interact with the file system.
+The project provides several API endpoints that allow you to interact with the file system within the Kaguya directory.
 The API is described in the `openapi.yaml` file.
 Here is a brief overview:

 - `GET /api/listFilesInDirectory`: List files and directories in the specified directory.
 Defaults to FILES.
 - `GET /api/readFile`: Read the content of a file in the user's directory.